MS Volendam

 MS Volendam is a Rotterdam-class (R-class) cruise ship belonging to Holland America Line.
-It was built in 1999 and sails out of Australia, Asia, and conducts cruises of the Inside Passage, traversing British Columbia and Alaska.
-She is the third ship in the fleet with that name, after SS Volendam (1922-1952) and SS Volendam (1972-1984).
+She was built in 1999 and sails worldwide destinations for Holland America Line.
+She is the third ship in the fleet with that name, after SS Volendam (1922–1952) and SS Volendam (1972–1984).

 Design and construction

-Built by Fincantieri, Italy in 1999, Volendam is a Rotterdam-class (R-class) cruise ship, with three sister ships in the Holland America Line fleet; Zaandam, Amsterdam and Rotterdam.
+Ordered on 12 July 1996, and was to be built by Fincantieri Cantieri Navali, at the Marghera shipyard in Venice, Italy.
+Volendam is a Rotterdam-class (R-class) cruise ship, a design that was based on the extended hull size of the previous S-class it shared with three sister ships in the Holland America Line fleet; Zaandam, Amsterdam and Rotterdam.
 She follows the Rotterdam, the lead ship of her class, as the second ship launched in 1999.
 Volendam is 237 m long, has a 32.3 m beam, and an 8.1 m draft.
 She has ten decks, and contains cabins for passengers (called staterooms) on six decks, with a ship's capacity of 1,432 guests.

+The cutting of the first steel commenced on July 1, 1997 followed by the assembling of the first modules on October 13, 1997.
+The keel was laid on February 27, 1998. and on 18 September 1998 the coin ceremony was performed by Mrs. Carla Cherubini Testa, wife of the 2nd. manager of Fincantieri.

+Original delivery was intended July 9, 1999, with a maiden voyage on July 29, 1999 going to the Canadian Maritimes.
+This was later postponed 24 August 24, 1999.
+On May 10, 1999, it was announced that both the Volendam and Zaandam were delayed, due to previous delays on shipyard newbuildings and strikes.
+The ship is delivery was moved to October 15, 1999, with a maiden voyage set for November 12, 1999.
+The Maasdam took over the initial planned maiden Canadian Maritime cruises.

-The ship's theme is flowers, and she features floral designs throughout.
+The ship's design theme is flowers, and she features floral designs throughout.
 The atrium contains a sculpture spanning three decks which was created by Luciano Vistosi.
-Volendam was christened by former professional tennis player Chris Evert on 12 November 1999, who became the ship's godmother.

-Volendam was refurbished in 2006 and in 2011, when she entered dry dock for a refit in Singapore.